michaelljiang/LootFinder/team/AI_CODING.md

 - It came up with a pretty decent starting design, although there were some parts of it that I didn't really like.
 - It was very useful as it gave me a starting point that I could work off of and personalize to my liking.
 I can definitely see myself using it again in this way, especially when I have no clue how I want to design something and when I need some inspiration.
 - In order to ensure the ouput was satisfactory, I manually changed some things myself, and I also gave it more directions until it produced me something that I liked/desired.

+# Ajay:
+- I used ChatGPT, and Github Copilot to implement "Mark as Sold" functionality.
+- Github Copilot integrated great with VS Code, but it didn't style my component to my liking.
+It simply copied the styling of surrounding elements verbatim, which worked well with the button but not for the label.
+- I wanted to be able to toggle between "Mark as sold" and "Mark as unsold", but I couldn't communicate that to Github Copilot even with the built-in Copilot chatbox.
+I copied my file to ChatGPT and it gave me a working solution, only needing minor touches to styling.